weirdev/lagern/BackupCore/Notes.md

 		'|' or '^' between options
 		options inside [] ?
 .Net Core port
+	Begin with .Net standard port of library code
-	Make primary instance of project?
+		.Net standard library will work with Framework and Code versions of project Make primary instance of project?
 	Test under linux
 "Enhanced data"